Iterable/iterable-web-sdk/EmbeddedManagerDoc.md

 - Message Synchronization: Developers can utilize the syncMessages method to synchronize messages for a specific user.
 Upon synchronization, a provided callback function is invoked, allowing developers to take actions based on the synchronized messages.
 - Listeners: The class allows developers to register listeners using the addUpdateListener and addActionHandler methods.
 These listeners enable the application to respond to updates and actions related to embedded messages.
-- Handlers Retrieval: The class offers methods to retrieve arrays of registered update and action handlers using getUpdateHandlers and getActionHandlers, respectively.
+- Handlers Retrieval: The class offers methods to retrieve arrays of registered update handler using getUpdateHandlers.
 This enables developers to manage and interact with these handlers as needed.

 Properties
 - messages: IEmbeddedMessage[]: An array that holds the embedded messages received.